cetz-package/cetz/src/matrix.typ

   return new
 }

-// Translate the matrix by the vector
+/// Translates a matrix by a vector.
+/// - mat (matrix): The matrix to translate
+/// - vec (vector): The vector to translate by.
 #let translate(mat, vec) = {
   return mul-mat(
     mat,